-Environmental, Social and Climate Aspects, Risks and Impacts Recommended Mitigation/Enhancement measures Public Consultation Activities Responsible Institution in Implementation Phase Means of Verification (Monitoring and reporting) Frequency of Verification Cost Estimate coastal areas affecting marine biodiversity fishers, and surrounding communities and routine operating costs Excessive noise levels from fishing vessel engines, ice making, farm machinery, and value chain processing activities causing workers' and fishers' hearing impairments Adhere to guidelines as prescribed in the First Schedule of the Environmental Management (Standards for the Control of Noise and Vibrations Pollution), 2014 Provide PPE to personnel exposed to excessive noise levels on site such as ear muffs.
-Install noise reduction technologies in machinery, generators, etc. Meetings and site visits; consultations with construction workers, farm workers, fishers and surrounding communities TAFICO, ZAFICO ASA, TARI Noise monitoring reports Noise reduction technologies installed and reported in site visit reports Monthly Included in Programme implementation and routine operating costs Emissions from burning e-waste are toxic to humans and animals.
+Environmental, Social and Climate Aspects, Risks and Impacts Recommended Mitigation/Enhancement measures Public Consultation Activities Responsible Institution in Implementation Phase Means of Verification (Monitoring and reporting) Frequency of Verification Cost Estimate causing workers' and fishers' hearing impairments (Standards for the Control of Noise and Vibrations Pollution), 2014 Provide PPE to personnel exposed to excessive noise levels on site such as ear muffs.
+Install noise reduction technologies in machinery, generators, etc. workers, fishers and surrounding communities Noise reduction technologies installed and reported in site visit reports and routine operating costs Emissions from burning e-waste are toxic to humans and animals.
 Avoid burning e-waste Set up e-waste management procedures.
 Agree with suppliers that e-waste from the equipment supplied by them to be taken back by them for recycling/disposal in line with Environmental Management (Hazardous Waste Control and Management) Regulations, 2019 and international best practice.
-Establish grievance redress mechanism Meetings and site visits TOSCI NEMC Site visit records Complaints received and resolved Quarterly Routine operating costs Accidents and injuries to workers due to movement of materials into construction sites, as well as construction activities, for processing plants, treatment and storage facilities, workshops, laboratories, etc. Provide adequate and appropriate PPE such as safety boots, helmets, gloves, overalls and this should be in keeping with the task and exposure a worker is subjected to Comply with OSHA requirements and best practice Meetings and site visits; consultations with construction workers, farm workers, vessel crew and fishers, workers at processing facilities, laboratory personnel OSHA EPRP in place Training records EPRP in place within a month of start up Subsequently quarterly monitoring Included in Programme implementation and routine operating costs
+Establish grievance redress mechanism Meetings and site visits TOSCI NEMC Site visit records Complaints received and resolved Quarterly Routine operating costs Accidents and injuries to workers due to movement of materials into construction sites, as well as construction activities, for processing plants, treatment and storage facilities, workshops, laboratories, etc. Accidents and incidents, electrocution, from handling machinery and working with electrical systems, during Provide adequate and appropriate PPE such as safety boots, helmets, gloves, overalls and this should be in keeping with the task and exposure a worker is subjected to Comply with OSHA requirements and best practice Provide training to all relevant personnel in necessary OHS requirements to ensure their safety First Aid Kit must be kept on the site and modestly stocked with necessities for any emergencies.
+Meetings and site visits; consultations with construction workers, farm workers, vessel crew and fishers, workers at processing facilities, laboratory personnel OSHA EPRP in place Training records EPRP in place within a month of start up Subsequently quarterly monitoring Included in Programme implementation and routine operating costs